jebbdomingo/budget-buddy-app/README.md

 ### Unlimited Budget Envelopes

-You can categorize your budget goals into envelopes, naming each for its specific purposes whether its for an expense or a goal.
+You can categorize your budget goals into envelopes, naming each for its specific purposes whether it's for an expense or a goal.

 Each envelope shows your allocated amount for each budget for that particular month.
-And, yes, you can (and you should) fund your future months' budgets to effectively manage your money.
-Budget envelopes show your priorities and where your money go.
+And, yes, you can (and should) fund your future months' budgets to manage your money effectively.
+Budget envelopes show your priorities and where your money goes.

 A budget envelope also shows your available funds in that category and for that specific month, carrying over the money left in that envelope from the previous months.